MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/windowsdefenderapplicationguard-csp.md

 - 1 - Non-enterprise content embedded on enterprise sites are stopped from opening in Internet Explorer or Microsoft Edge outside of Microsoft Defender Application Guard.

 > [!NOTE]
 > This policy setting is no longer supported in the new Microsoft Edge browser.
+This policy will be eventually deprecated.

 <!--ADMXMapped-->
 ADMX Info: